Python client API#

 Salt's netapi module provides access to Salt externally via a REST interface.
 Review the netapi module documentation for more information.

-opts
+Salt's opts dictionary#

-dictionary¶Some clients require access to Salt's opts
+Some clients require access to Salt's opts dictionary.
+(The dictionary

 representation of the master or